NVJ9SINGHNAVJOT/media-docker/README.md

    ```
    cd media-docker
    task i
+   task server
-   task run
+   task client
    ```

-- Project will start running at (eg: 7000) 7000 port. [`http://localhost:7000`](http://localhost:7000).
+- Client will start running at (eg: 7000) 7000 port. [`http://localhost:7000`](http://localhost:7000).
+- Server will start running at (eg: 7007) 7007 port. [`http://localhost:7007`](http://localhost:7007).

 ## Important

 - Media-Docker utilizes FFmpeg for media file conversion.
 However, it’s important to note that FFmpeg can be resource-intensive.
-To optimize performance, consider adjusting your API rate limits based on your system’s available resources.
+To optimize performance, consider adjusting your API rate limits and worker pool size based on your system’s available resources.

 ---